Meziano/ms-tutorial-003/README.md

   return dept;
 }
 ```
-We start both services as Spring Boot Applications and we request http://localhome:8081/departments/with-employees/1 and we get the *"Finances" department* with the list of its *employees*.
+We start both services as Spring Boot Applications and we request http://localhome:8081/departments/with-employees/1 and we get the *"Finances" department* with the list of its *employees*:

 !["IT"-Department with its Employees](images/findEmployeesByDepartmentIdUsingJavaClasses.png?raw=true)

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTE1NDEzNjAxNzcsLTE1MDExMTU0MTIsLT
+eyJoaXN0b3J5IjpbMTkxNTU2MTYzLC0xNTAxMTE1NDEyLC0xOD
-E4NjEyNTc3NzFdfQ==
+YxMjU3NzcxXX0=
 -->